noodlapp/noodl-docs/docs/guides/cloud-data/creating-new-database-records.md

 If you tried out the **Dashboard** you could see how you could create **Records** from there.
 Now we will learn how to create **Records** from within an app.

-Start a new Noodl Project in your workspace.
+Create a new Noodl Project.
 You can use any template, for example the `Hello World` template.

 Again, make sure you have **Cloud Services** enabled and an active **Cloud Service** set up with at least one **Class**.
 When opening your `Cloud Services` sidebar it should look something like the image below, with a `Used in editor` cloud service selected.